Coronavirus (COVID-19) Testing Clinic in Parrish FL, Bradenton FL, and Sarasota FL

 There are two different types of tests: diagnostic tests and antibody tests.

 A diagnostic test can show if you have an active coronavirus infection and should take steps to quarantine or isolate yourself from others.
-Currently there are two types of diagnostic tests which detect the virus: molecular tests, such as RT-PCR tests and TMA tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
-The MOST RELIABLE test is the molecular RT-PCR test which uses a deep nasal swab.
+Currently, there are two types of diagnostic tests that detect the virus: molecular tests, such as RT-PCR tests and TMA tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
+The most reliable test is the molecular RT-PCR test, which uses a deep nasal swab.
 It is usually the best option because it will have fewer false-negative results than other diagnostic tests.
-The antigen test, is an instant test that takes less than 10 minutes to obtain a result and is for emergency use only.
+The antigen test is an instant test that takes less than 10 minutes to obtain a result and is for emergency use only.

 Anyone suffering from the symptoms commonly associated with COVID-19 infection should be tested.
 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.